ebcoop/rulesandpolicies/Rules.md

 #### 48 Removal from office of director (CNL s180)

-The co-operative may by resolution under section 180 of the Law, with special notice as required by that section, remove a director before the end of the directorâ€™s period of office, and may by a simple majority appoint another person in place of the removed director.
+The co-operative may by resolution under section 180 of the Law, with special notice as required by that section, remove a director before the end of the director’s period of office, and may by a simple majority appoint another person in place of the removed director.
 The person appointed must retire when the removed director would otherwise have retired.

 #### 49 Vacation of office of director (CNL s179)